Bashirat-Sulyman/Bashirat-Sulyman.github.io/index.markdown

 permalink: /
 author_profile: true
 classes: wide
-title: "Home"
+title: "Welcome to my data analysis portfolio and blog. "
 ---

-Welcome to my data analysis portfolio and blog.

 This is where I share my learning journey, projects, and insights as I grow my skills in **data analysis**.